ajoborgvold/mastermind-ts/README.md

 *Home page with two options: start the game, or learn how to play.*

 ![Mastermind game on.
-Four attempts have been submitted.](/src/assets/mastermind-game-on.png) *The game is on and four attempts have been submitted.
+Four attempts have been submitted.](/src/assets/mastermind-game-on.png) *The game is on.
+Three attempts have been submitted.
+The current attempt is the fourth.
 In the top left corner, a counter shows the number of remaining attempts.
 To the right of each submitted attempt, the user gets feedback on the selected colors.*

 ![Mastermind game won.
-The user is congratulated for cracking the code in six attempts.](/src/assets/mastermind-game-won.png) *The user won the game by cracking the color code in six attempts.
-If the code is not cracked within 12 attempts, it's game over for the user.*
+The user is congratulated for cracking the code in six attempts.](/src/assets/mastermind-game-won.png) *The user won the game by cracking the color code in four attempts.
+The counter in the top left corner now displays the number of attempts used.
+If the code is not cracked within 12 attempts, it's game over for the user, and instead of "Congratulations!" the result card will read "Too bad!"*

 ## Technologies used
 1. [React.js](https://react.dev/)